hn-88/FDOCT/README.md

 Basic build instructions for GCC using cmake:
 1. Make sure the required USB and OpenCV libraries and camera SDKs are installed.
-2. Modify the CMakeLists.txt file as required - if compiling for webcam, without QHY camera support, please remove the -lqhy dependency in CMakeLists.txt
+2. Modify the CMakeLists.txt file as required - if compiling for webcam, without QHY camera support, please remove the -lqhy dependency in CMakeLists.txt by renaming CMakeLists.txt.webcam as CMakeLists.txt, or, if using qhy support, rename CMakeLists.txt.qhy as CMakeLists.txt
 3. cd to the build directory
 4. cmake ..
 5. make BscanFFTwebcam.bin